WHY, HELLO DECEMBER!

 I’m sure we all have a favourite Christmas film.
 Whether it’s Elf, A Christmas Carol or It’s a Wonderful Life nothing feels quite as Christmassy as putting your feet up with a few nibbles and getting lost in a movie.
 I must confess, I’ve already started my box of delightful apres ski biscuits sent to me from Biscuiteers.
 Can you blame me?

 The twinkling of lights is probably the best way to make your home feel festive.
 And in addition to decorating the tree, fairy lights can be hung over mirrors and pictures.
 They look cosy on the wintry December evenings and it’s nice to leave them up in January to ease in the new year.
 I also enjoy using led flameless tea lights because unlike candles I can leave them unattended.
 I think they look lovely in my silver tea light holders!

 Christmas is a time for family and friends.
 It also provides the opportunity to build bridges and reach out to those you may have lost touch with.
 I’m a firm believer in giving thanks, hugs and kisses all year round, but Christmas is definitely the time to squeeze a little tighter!

 UK HOME BLOG HOP

 Here’s the full list of bloggers taking part in the festive blog hop.
-If you fancy a little snoop around a few houses do follow some of the links when they’re live.
+If you fancy a little snoop around a few homes, do follow some of the links.
 The next blogger to visit is the super stylish Anna of Don’t Cramp my Style who will be jazzing up a Christmas stag head.